 But first, since some of you guys may not have an idea of what commuting is like in Tokyo, so let me share what it looks like.

 It’s a kind of hell that happens every morning.
-People push each others and there are many passive aggressive things going on.
+People push each other and there are many passive-aggressive things going on.
 No one is happy.